12 Latest Semantic Markup Tips: An SEO Checklist

 On the face of it semantic markup might not seem like something relevant or fruitful to invest time into, but those in the know are aware that semantic markup does help in increasing the overall visibility of ones site and helps in improving the CTR considerably.
 One of the reasons for this is the fact that with semantic markup the chances of your website getting highlighted via rich snippets are much higher and that brings it greater attention.

-Keeping that in mind, as part of your SEO checklist, here are 13 latest tips on how to get going with your semantic markup SEO in the upcoming year 2019 and exploit it’s full potential:
+Keeping that in mind, as part of your SEO checklist, here are 13 latest tips on how to get going with your semantic markup SEO and exploit it’s full potential:

 [ Get more info here: Local SEO checklist for promotion]